keithalewis/sequence/README.md

 from `I` but the current implmentation inherits from `std::iterator` using the `std::iterator_traits` from `I` and holds a copy of the iterator.
 This makes the class self-contained and sequences of type `T*` are no longer a special case.
 They are merely as compact, fast, and dangerous as naked pointers.

+A primary design goal of the library is to keep sequences lightweight.
+Users should not be concerned about making a copy.
+It is just a pointer and maybe a counter if the length is known.
+A secondary design goal is to break free from the STL notion of an interval.
+Sequences are more flexible when it comes to traversing higher dimensional data structure.

+Google `SelectMany`.

 The `sequence::iterator` class implements all of the appropriate member functions based on what the iterator category requries and uses the